Officina Numbers on Late Roman Coins

 (367-383 AD)

-R PRIMA P (Each cell in this table corresponds to
+R PRIMA P (Each cell in this table corresponds

-a variety.
-An empty cell merely indicates
+to a variety.
+An empty cell merely

-I do not have an example to show.)
+indicates I do not have an example

 R SECVNDA (In most cases, clicking on the image